Estimated Reading Time: 10 Minutes

-What is N.E.A.T.?
+What is NEAT?

-NEAT (Non Exercise Energy Thermogenesis) refers to adapting daily activities to increase energy expenditure.
-It's a way to speed up your metabolism and burn additional calories without actually exercising.
+NEAT (Non-Exercise Energy Thermogenesis) refers to adapting daily activities to increase energy expenditure.
+It’s a way to speed up your metabolism and burn additional calories without actually exercising.

-Yes and No. If you're trying to lose weight, NEAT can help as the extra movement will speed up your metabolism, keeping your body in the fat burning zone.
-Therefore, NEAT will help you to achieve your goals quicker as, the leaner your physique become, the more visible your muscle definition will be.
-However, it is not a replacement for actual exercise.
-You will still need to exercise regularly so that you build muscle mass and reduce your body fat.
+Yes and No. If you’re trying to lose weight, NEAT can help.
+Because the extra movement will speed up your metabolism, keeping your body in the fat-burning zone.
+Therefore, NEAT will help you to achieve your goals quicker as, the leaner your physique becomes, the more visible your muscle definition will be.

 1) Don't sit on the sofa when watching TV, sit on a Swiss ball instead